 - Legal isolation of depositor's digital assets.
 Question 10 of the AICPA guide includes as a factor to consider whether the depositor's digital assets would be isolated from the custodian's creditors in the event of bankruptcy, liquidation or otherwise.
 In addition to the potential for the conclusion to differ by legal jurisdiction, relevant statutory and case law may be undeveloped (or immature).
-Consequently, we have observed entities decide to obtain legal advice when assessing this factor. - Control is binary.
+Consequently, we have observed some entities decide to obtain legal advice when assessing this factor. - Control is binary.
 The Question 10 framework, centered on the notion of control in Topic 606, applies to both the depositor and the custodian even though Topic 606 only applies to the vendor in a sale transaction.
 Topic 606 defines control as the ability to direct the use of and obtain substantially all the remaining benefits from an asset, including the ability to prevent other entities from directing the use of, and obtaining the benefits from, that asset.
+This includes the ability to prevent other entities from directing the use of, and obtaining the benefits from, that asset.
 By the nature of this definition, control is a binary concept when there are only two parties involved and both parties are subject to it.
 It is not possible for two unrelated parties to simultaneously control a single asset like a digital asset (or fractional unit thereof).
 In the context of this evaluation undertaken by both parties, either the depositor controls the asset, or the custodian does; not both.

 Therefore, in situations where it is unclear whether one of the parties controls the digital asset, it may often be relevant to evaluate the position of the other party.
-For example, if evaluating whether a depositor controls a digital asset, and there is some measure of contrary or conflicting evidence from the Question 10 framework, it may be useful to take the perspective of the custodian and consider instead what evidence supports that the custodian controls the digital asset.
+For example, if evaluating whether a depositor controls a digital asset, and there is some measure of contrary or conflicting evidence, it may be useful to take the perspective of the custodian and consider instead what evidence supports that the custodian controls the digital asset.
 When evaluating the issue this way, it may become clear that the other party does not control the digital asset, or at least the evaluation could indicate where the preponderance of the evidence lies in this binary evaluation.